The best Labor Day deals on Amazon right now | CNN Underscored

 At $50 off, now’s a great time to scoop up the Apple AirPods Pro ($197, originally $249; amazon.com), one of our picks for the best wireless earbuds of the year.
 The still excellent original AirPods ($159.98, originally $199; amazon.com) are on sale as well and come with a wireless charging case.

-If you’re looking for something even more affordable, check out the Anker Life Soundcore A1 True Wireless Earbuds ($39.99, originally $49.99; amazon.com), which offers 35 hours of playtime and has 2,000 five-star ratings.
+If you’re looking for something even more affordable, check out the Anker Life Soundcore A1 True Wireless Earbuds ($39.99, originally $49.99; amazon.com), which offer 35 hours of playtime and have 2,000 5-star ratings.

 Home goods